 The option to reply with an offer is available to all sellers, whether you use Best Offer in your listing or not.
 However, this feature is unavailable on auction or multi-variation listings, and in the Motor Vehicle category.

-If you're accepting Best Offers on a listing, you can send offers on that same listing to buyers who ask questions, unless the buyer has already sent a Best Offer.
-If a buyer sends a Best Offer, you can't send an offer to that buyer.
+If you're accepting Best Offers on a listing, you can send custom offers on that same listing to buyers who ask questions, unless the buyer has already sent a Best Offer.
+If a buyer sends a Best Offer, the Reply with offer button won't be available, but you can send them a counteroffer.

 How to send a custom offer